128technology/docs/docs/plugin_sip_alg.md

 ```

 :::note
 The `128T-sip-alg` plugin supports multiple branch PBXs by letting the user configure multiple `sip-alg` instances on the router.
-There is a limit of 10 sip-alg configuration per router.
+There is a limit of 10 sip-alg configurations per router.
 :::

 ### Proxy IP and IP Mappings

 The `proxy-ip` represents a non-private address for the branch PBX that the remote endpoint (such as a data center server) can use for all inbound and outbound calls.
-The `ip-mappings` in turn provide the translation to the private IP address that can be used to reach the branch PBX.
+The `ip-mappings` on the other hand provide the translation to the private IP address that can be used to reach the branch PBX.
 In the above example, the mappings are a way to indicate that any inbound calls on the `172.16.2.128` from the remote endpoint will be routed to the `192.168.2.128` address.
 This information is also useful for [fixing](#sip-message-changes) all the relevant IP addresses in the SIP messages.
 For the outbound calls, the `proxy-ip` is used to replace the private branch PBX IP address with a non-private address that represents the branch from the perspective of the data center.

 ### Inbound and Outbound Services

-The `sip-alg` plugin operates on the concept of [SFC](plugin_intro.md#service-function-chaining) where all traffic is routed using KNIs to Linux.
+The `sip-alg` plugin operates on the concept of [SFC](plugin_intro.md#service-function-chaining) where all traffic is routed using KNIs to and from Linux.
 The 128T router uses `kamailio`[^3] to then [fix all SIP messages](#sip-message-changes) and perform additional routing to manage both inbound and outbound calls.
-For each of the `inbound` and `outbound` call the plugin requires two services - an `ingress service` to route the traffic to the KNI and an `egress service` to route the traffic to the other SIP endpoint.
+For each of the `inbound` and `outbound` calls the plugin requires two services - an `ingress service` to route the traffic to the KNI and an `egress service` to route the traffic to the other SIP endpoint.
 The user is responsible for configuring the `egress service` and corresponding routes.
 The plugin automatically generates the `ingress service` and associated routes using the egress service and plugin configuration.

 #### Outbound Service and Config Auto Generation

 The `outbound` service is used for initial registration between the branch PBX and the SIP server as well as making all outbound calls to remote endpoints.
-A typical flow for such calls start from the private lan network, routed via the 128T sip-alg function and the fixed up SIP messages are then routed over the wan interface to the remote endpoint.
-The user is responsible for configuring the egress service and the associated routing policies such as SVR etc. Consider the following example:
+A typical call flow originates from the private LAN network, routed via the 128T sip-alg function that transforms the SIP messages, which are then routed over the WAN interface to the remote endpoint.
+Consider the following example:

 ```config
 authority